Avalanche Canada extends warning into Banff, Yoho, Kootenay and Jasper national parks

-REVELSTOKE, B.C. — A special avalanche warning is in place until Monday throughout most of the Columbia Mountains in British Columbia as well as the Northern Rockies in B.C. and Alberta.
+REVELSTOKE, B.C. — A special avalanche warning is in placeuntil Monday for wilderness areasthroughout most of the Columbia Mountains in British Columbia as well as the Northern Rockies in B.C. and Alberta.

 The warning, which was issued earlier this week, now includes Banff, Yoho, Kootenay and Jasper national parks.